spacetelescope/wss_tools/docs/wss_tools/install.rst

     ``AboutQUIP`` and ``MosaicAuto`` are currently broken for Ginga 2.6.3, see https://github.com/STScI-JWST/wss_tools/issues/25 .
+    If you encounter this issue, use ``conda update ginga`` to update Ginga.

 Now, you can install ``wss_tools`` using ``pip`` (there was a decision not to include it in AstroConda)::